moonD4rk/notifier/README.md

-# notify
+# notifier
-notify is library to send message
+notifier is a Go library to send notification